You’re Ready to Be a Wolverine!

 October 1 – FAFSA opens — apply at FAFSA.gov and enter school code 002327

-December 1 – Admissions Deadline for Full-Ride Scholarship Competition Consideration
+December 15 – Admissions Deadline for Full-Ride Scholarship Competition Consideration **deadline date extended due to COVID-19

 February 1 – Priority Housing Application Deadline